woossi0/suite/docs/usermanual/source/install/generic_install.rst

 Overview of installing Suite with Tomcat
 ========================================

-.. info:: Suite requires Java 1.8 and Tomcat 8
+.. note:: Suite requires Java 1.8 and Tomcat 8

 1. If you have an existing Suite or Geoserver install, backup your configuration (:guilabel:`GEOSERVER_DATA_DIR`) and data.
 Uninstall Suite 4.8 or earlier.